Jeremy Hawksworth

 Research topic: Corporate crime punishment

 Research suggests that social policy is inadequate in regulating health and safety offences, as a large amount of harm bypasses the criminal justice system.
 I believe the largest gap in policy is how these offences are dealt with.
 My research uses interviews and focus groups to build a case for alternative punishments for health and safety offences.
-I aim to answer the following questions:
+I aim to answer the following questions:1) Are current sanctions effective for the control of safety crime?

 2) Are community sentence orders or equity fines better suited to punish and deter corporate offenders?